– What can acupuncture treat?

 Are there any reasons that I should not get acupuncture?

 There are no contraindications to receiving acupuncture.
 It is a safe and effective medicine for all of us.
-We do ask however if you are pregnant that you let us know as we will avoid certain points that can cause uterine contractions.
-Also let us know if you have a serious clotting disorder as needling may not be appropriate for you, however we can still treat you with other modalities.
+I do ask however if you are pregnant that you let me know as I will avoid certain points that can cause uterine contractions.
+Also let me know if you have a serious clotting disorder as needling may not be appropriate for you, however I can still treat you with other modalities.

 Can I combine acupuncture other modalities (chiropractics, massage, etc.)?